oh-lang/oh/wishlist.md

 }
 ```

-Also in the spirit of conciseness, `O` can be used for an *O*ther instance of the same type.
+Also in the spirit of conciseness, `O` can be used for an *O*ther instance of the same type,
+and `g` can be used for the current generic class (without the specification) while
+`m` always refers to the current class type (including the specification if generic).

 ```
 vector3[of: number]: [X; of, Y; of, Z; of]
 {   # `g` is used for this generic class without the current specification:
     new(@First Value: ~value, @Second Value, @Third Value): g[value] [X: @First Value, Y: @Second Value, Z: @Third Value]

     ::dot(O): of
         M X * O X + M Y * O Y + M Z * O Z
 }

 dot(vector3(1, 2, 3), vector3(-6, 5, 4)) == -6 + 10 + 12
 ```